WalletScrutiny/WalletScrutinyCom/_android/com.SatoshiTango.SatoshiTango.md

 information on who gets to control the keys.

 We have to assume this is a custodial offering and thus **not verifiable**.

+**EDIT:** As of 2021-9-01, [the website](http://www.satoshitango.com) is inaccessible and there may be problems for users trying to sign up.